What Is the Ocular Vox?

 Two ways to save:

-Long-press the encoder from anywhere in the menu to instantly save and exit.
+Long-press the knob from anywhere in the menu to instantly save and exit.

 Scroll to [Save & Exit] at the bottom of the main menu and press.